a-johanson/rusty-obegraensad/README.md

 The timings for the SCT2024 are such that the Clock and Data In lines can be driven by SPI.
 To latch the transmitted data to the LEDs, a short positive pulse on the Latch line is required.

 Note that the 16 LEDs driven by one SCT2024 are laid out in a circular pattern around each chip such that it is non-trivial to index the LEDs of the display.
+While one can derive an algorithm to compute the index of an LED, I found the algorithm not very readable and only used it to compute a look-up table to index the LEDs/pixels.

+## Implementing custom animations
+A custom animation for the display should implement the `animation::Animation` trait with its only method `render_frame`.
+The return value of the `render_frame` method indicates for how long this frame should be displayed.
+When implementing this method, you typically want to use `display.clear()` to erase the current contents of the display and then draw your frame using `display.set_pixel()`.

+As of now, you then have to manually incorporate your animation into the main rendering loop in `main.rs` (e.g., by replacing `animation_leaves`).
+In the future, one could implement to use the button of the display to cycle through different animations.
+References to the different animation objects could be held in an array using dynamic dispatching.

 ## Generating a UF2 binary
 Ensure that Rust is up-to-date, target support for `thumbv6m-none-eabi` is provided, and elf2uf2-rs is installed: